Let’s talk about New Year’s Resolutions.

 I did a video talk, this morning, with crazy bedhead, about a Buddhist approach to the New Year.
 It’s important, I feel, in this busy-hasty world, to appreciate these opportunities to mark the passage of time, that is the fuel of this precious short life of ours.

 If you need help feeling inspired and personally mindful for the new year, you may get something out of it:

-How you and Elephant can be of huge benefit in 2018 to a wonderful but crazy world in need.
+How you and Elephant can be of huge benefit in the New Year to a wonderful but crazy world in need.